nicolas17/mapillary_apidoc/source/includes/_oauth.md

 # OAuth

 The Mapillary API lets you interact with Mapillary on the behalf of a user.
 This is achieved by using OAuth 2.0.
-Mapillary supports the implicit and code flow of the OAuth [2.0 specification](http://tools.ietf.org/html/rfc6749).
+Mapillary supports the implicit and code flows of the OAuth [2.0 specification](http://tools.ietf.org/html/rfc6749).

 Mapillary OAuth tokens do not have any expiration time.
-The user can at any time revoke the token directly from the settings page..
+The user can at any time revoke the token directly from the settings page.

 ## Request Authorization